linucks/ha_sensors/README.md

   * Install Tailscale, start the addon, and look in the logs to the the authorisation url, go there and authenticate.

 ## Network and AP setup
-Settings -> System -> Network
+* Settings -> System -> Network:
-* Set USB wifi card (WLP1SOU1U2) to IP4 to `automatic`
+  * Set USB wifi card (WLP1SOU1U2) to IP4 to `automatic`.
+We use this for the connection to the Wifi as it doesn't support AP mode so we use the internal card as the AP (see `tasks\setup_ap.yml`)

 ## Setup installation using the Ansible script
+* Install ansible on the host machine.
+* Edit the ansible files in the ansible directory to set:
+  * The MAC/HOSTNAME/IP for the ip camera and plugs in `tasks/setup_ap.yml`
+  * Edit `files//mqtt.yml` to set which sensors are present.
-Install ansible on the host machine and then run the ansible script in the `ansible` directory of this repository with: `ansible-playbook -i 100.76.171.127, ha.yml`
+* Run the ansible script in the `ansible` directory of this repository with: `ansible-playbook -i 100.76.171.127, ha.yml`

 ## Final manual stup
 * Goto Settings -> Devices & Services and click to automatically configure MQTT